 Statement balance = money borrowed during last billing period – money paid during last billing period

-There are 4 ways to check your official account balance:
+There are 4 ways to check your account to find your official credit card balance:

 - By mail: If you haven't gone paperless, check your mailbox for a credit card statement at the end of every billing cycle.
 Statements show both your current account balance and your last statement balance.